 The FSA in partnership with Department of Health and Social Care (DHSC), Food Standards Scotland and the Welsh Government launched a four nation Front of Pack Nutritional Labelling consultation in July 2020.

 The aim of this consultation was to gather views and evidence to help inform any future improvements to the ‘multiple traffic light’ label and to ensure the UK's label remains the most effective at informing healthier choices.

-The consultation closed in October 2020 and DHSC are currently analysing consultation responses.
+The consultation closed in October 2020 and the consultation responses are currently being analysed.
 Please visit this page again soon to download the outcome to this public consultation.